The Science of Gaining and Losing Weight

 How to lose weight in a healthy way?

 You can follow these tips to lose weight healthily and sustainably.
+These will enable you to follow a calorie deficit diet plan for weight loss.

 1. Work out your daily energy expenditure, and plan your diet and exercise routine to create an appropriate energy deficit based on your body weight goals.